z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## enable\_nestloop

-Enables or disables the use of nested-loop join plans by the legacy query optimizer \(planner\).
+Activates or deactivates the use of nested-loop join plans by the legacy query optimizer \(planner\).
 It's not possible to suppress nested-loop joins entirely, but turning this variable off discourages the legacy optimizer from using one if there are other methods available.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|